 - Starting in Venice instead of Rome: You can totally do this two week itinerary in reverse order.
 However, when you get to Florence and head to the Amalfi Coast, keep the Amalfi Coast portion in the same order.
 That is, still start at Pompeii and end in Capri.
 Then, head from Capri to Rome to end the trip.

-- Flying in or out of Milan instead of Venice: Venice and Milan can easily be reversed in the itinerary, in case you find a good Venice flight.
+- Flying in or out of Milan instead of Venice: Venice and Milan can easily be reversed in the itinerary, in case you find a good Milan flight.
 You’ll just train between Venice and the Cinque Terre instead of Milan and the Cinque Terre.
 This will, however, add about 1.5 hours to the train journey.

 - Visiting Siena instead of Milan: If you already know you have no interest in Milan, consider replacing that day with adding an extra night in Florence.
 From there, you can make an easy day trip into Siena (or any other town in Tuscany!).